AidanSun05/cmprs/docs/readme.md

 > [!IMPORTANT]
 > The actual number of threads that `cmprs` creates will never be larger than the number of input files it receives.

 When `cmprs` operates on files, it does not overwrite them by default.
 Instead, compressed files have a `compressed_` prefix.
-To overwrite the original files, use the `-o` switch.
+To overwrite the original files, use the `--overwrite` switch.
+To set a custom output file name, use the `-o`/`--output-format` option.
+This option accepts format specifiers listed in the help text above.

 > [!WARNING]
 > Overwriting input files may leave you unable to access them.
 Back up important data.